Registration: 8:00 - 8:30 am

-This seminar is open to the public and offers 6.5 continuing education hours to professional engineers and 6.5 HSW continuing education hours to architects.
+This seminar is open to the public and offers 6.0 continuing education hours to professional engineers and 6.0 HSW continuing education hours to architects in all states.
 Continuing education is not mandatory in Connecticut.

 This course offers a non-credit continuing education opportunity to contractors.
 It has not been approved by any state contractor licensing entity for required continuing education credit.